skovy/neural-network/README.md

 number of perceptrons for that layer.
 The last element should always be `1` as the network assumes there is a single output perceptron.
 The `initial_weights` correponds to the initial weights for all of the connections.
 It's a 3-dimensional array.
-The first dimension is the entire network and each element is a signle layer, similar to the `config`.
+The first dimension is the entire network and each element is a single layer, similar to the `config`.
 The second dimension is a layer and each element is a single perceptron in that layer.
 The third dimension is an individual perceptron and each element correponds to a connection.
 The number of weights should be